Fraud or Misrepresentation Lawyer

 Your Source for Skilled Legal Representation

 At Erez Law, we may be able to help people who have suffered losses at the hands of fraudulent brokers.
 Jeffrey Erez began his legal career in 1997 upon graduation from the University of Miami School of Law.
 Today, Jeffrey Erez has dedicated his practice to serving wronged investors nationally, as well as investors throughout Latin America.
 He created Erez Law to bring together a team of attorneys who commit their energies and expertise to helping investors who have lost at the hands of fraudsters.
+Read more about the different types of broker misconduct cases we handle.

 If you’re not sure whether securities fraud caused your losses, contact Erez Law.
 An inkling of a suspicion is enough to at least chat with an attorney about your situation.
 Our attorneys will help you understand what may have happened to result in your losses and give you our professional legal advice moving forward.
 Call 888-840-1571 today.